vancecmt/Power-BI/README.md

 ### NOTE:
-Some visualizations (PDFs) do not reflect the work as most of the work was done in Power Query Editor (e.g. Bins & List).
+Some visualizations do not reflect the work as most of the work was done in Power Query Editor (e.g. Bins & List).